dananggadii/GCP_Project/Scaling and Automation/ALB With AutoScaling/albWithAutoscaling.md

 4. Click Create.

-> Note: You have created a custom image that multiple identical webservers can be started from.
+> Note: You have created a custom image/image that multiple identical webservers can be started from.
 At this point, you could delete the webserver disk.

 ### 4. Configure an instance template and create instance groups

 #### Configure the instance template

 An instance template is an API resource that you can use to create VM instances and managed instance groups.
-Instance templates define the machine type, boot disk image, subnet, labels, and other instance properties.
+Instance templates define the machine type, boot disk image/image, subnet, labels, and other instance properties.

 1. In the Cloud Console, on the Navigation menu (Navigation menu icon), click Compute Engine > Instance templates.